What is hydroponics ?

 - Thanks to closed circuit, we save up to 95% water compared to land farming.

 - Access to water makes the work of the farmer more complexe.
-We constantly have to check if our roots have enough “to eat”, in good quantity, if the oxygen is sufficient, if the pH is ideal for absorption of nutrients… Like this, we give the plant exactly what it needs for its good development, no more nor less.
+We constantly have to check if our roots have enough “to eat”, in good quantity, if the oxygen is sufficient, if the pH is ideal for absorption of nutrients… In hydroponics, we give the plant exactly what it needs for its good development, no more nor less.

 - This last point makes our plants absolutely delicious, if you are sceptical, come and have a look in our greenhouse, we would be happy to let you taste our products and appreciate their flavor.
-This will change for you an erroneous idea that circulates: “hydroponics gives vegetables without flavor”.
+This will change your perspective about an erroneous idea that circulates: “hydroponics gives vegetables without flavor”.

 - Soil protection: the entire nutrient solution provided to the plant is absorbed, nothing is lost in the soil, so there is no risk of groundwater pollution.